Beautiful Lakes in Pakistan

 30. Kundol Lake

 It, also known as Kundol Dand, is a precious natural resource for the people of Swat Valley.
-Located in the North of Error valley at 20.8 kilometers (12.9 mi) away from Kalam, this pristine lake boasts an intriguing tale told by locals.
+Located in the North of Error Valley at 20.8 kilometers (12.9 mi) away from Kalam, this pristine lake boasts an intriguing tale told by locals.
 Every night in a month, it says, under the shimmering light of the full moon – when everyone else is fast asleep- there floats a golden bowl right in the center of this magnificent body of water, so beautiful and pure that nothing can compare to its aesthetic majesty – though never once has anyone dared to touch it since they believe what lies inside may be too much for any mere mortal man or woman to bear.
-Kundol lake is one of the most beautiful lakes in Pakistan.
+Kundol Lake is one of the most beautiful lakes in Pakistan.

 31. Lower Kachura Lake